nMPyC/nmpyc/docs/source/index.rst

    git clone https://gitlab.uni-bayreuth.de/bt704963/nmpyc1.git

-Now the tollbox can be used either by importing the package according to its storage path in the Python code or by adding it to the Python default path.
+Now the toolbox can be used either by importing the package according to its storage path in the Python code or by adding it to the Python default path.
 To realize the letter case you can navigate to the location of the package and use

 ::